Scholar’s Year

 Participation

-Accepted students may begin their projects upon completion of the LIC curriculum and ASC/ basecamp material.
-They will be enrolled in a Canvas course for each semester in which they participate in the Scholar’s Year.
+Accepted students will begin their Scholar’s Year curriculum at the beginning of the summer semester 2026, after they have completed the Foothills curriculum, ASCs, the spring Trails curriculum, and taken and passed Step 1.
+They will be enrolled in a Canvas course for each semester in which they participate in the Scholar’s Year and receive 2 credits per semester.

-Students will be required to meet 5 times with Scholar’s year leadership- once before beginning their year, once at the end of their year, and three times in the middle to assure progress on their project.
+Students will be required to meet four times with Scholar’s Year leadership - once prior to beginning their year, twice in the middle to assure progress on their project, and once at the end of the year.

 Completion of the Scholar’s Year